Addiction and Polydrug Use

 People suffering from polysubstance addiction might experience their cravings for each drug differently.
 For example, some people crave nicotine only when drinking alcohol.

 A consequence of polysubstance addiction is the increased risk of significant health issues.
-Each substance has its own side effects, and mixing multiple substances can adversely affect the body, resulting in potentially deadly health problems.
+Each substance has its own set of side effects, and mixing multiple substances can have an adverse reaction on the body, resulting in potentially deadly health problems.

 Dangers of Polydrug Use